sireniaeu/manatee.docs/methods.md

-# Defining Methods
+# Context Actions

-Methods allow you to smoothly display code examples in different languages.
+The Context Actions (`/ContextAction`) endpoint can be used to execute actions in the active session of a running Manatee.

 {% method %}
-## My first method
+##

 My first method exposes how to print a message in JavaScript and Go.